ADACS-Australia/swinburne-rc-docs/docs/volumes.md

 ### Attaching a volume
 Now that you've created a volume, you need to attach it to your instance.

-On the `Volumes > Volumes` page, click the drop-down arrow next to your volume and select `Manage Attachments`.
+On the `Project > Volumes > Volumes` page, click the drop-down arrow next to your volume and select `Manage Attachments`.

 ![](images/volumes_manage.png)